rust-lang/rfcs/text/0000-c-unwind-abi.md

 ## Interaction with `panic=abort`

-If a non-forced foreign unwind would enter a Rust frame via an `extern "C unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.
+If a non-forced foreign unwind would enter a Rust frame via an `extern "C-unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.

 Conversely, non-forced unwinding from another language into Rust through an FFI